LuemmelSec/LuemmelSec.github.io/_posts/2022-05-19-S4fuckMe2selfAndUAndU2proxy-A-low-dive-into-Kerberos-delegations.md

 <img src="/images/2022-05-19/delegations_overview.png" width="400">

 What is meant by the other way around is, that rather then granting an account the permission to request ```ST```s as another user, you configure an account in a way that it allows other accounts to impersonate him for certain services on certain devices.
+You can also add user accounts to the ```msDS-AllowedToActOnBehalfOfOtherIdentity``` attribute.
+However, the user account must have an SPN set (see also [here](https://www.thehacker.recipes/ad/movement/kerberos/delegations/rbcd)).

 Let's do it together.
 We want the system ```WIN10X64``` to be able to delegate to the system ```epo```.
 Instead of editing settings on ```WIN10X64``` like we would have done with Constrained Delegation, we in this case edit the ```msDS-AllowedToActOnBehalfOfOtherIdentity``` attribute of ```epo```, to which we want to delegate to.